myFiHub/podium-move/README.md

 A decentralized protocol suite built on Movement, including subscription management and social tipping features.

+##Podium
+Podium's foundation is simple yet transformative: content creators and audiences should actively shape and own the conversations they engage in.
+Our “Showtime at Apollo”-style moderation system allows listeners to influence speaker time by paying to adjust it in real-time, creating an organic attention economy where creators and participants are rewarded for their contributions.
+This breaks the traditional passive consumption model, empowering users to become part of the content itself.
+In the future, social media will shift from passive listening to active participation.
+Platforms like Podium will allow users to influence conversations, while Web3 technology enables decentralized ownership of engagement.
+Podium is leading this shift, turning engagement into a monetizable experience for both creators and audiences.
+Our key assumptions are that users want more control over conversations, creators need better monetization tools, and Web3 adoption will grow.

 ## Contracts

 - **PodiumPass**: Core subscription and lifetime access management
 - **PodiumPassCoin**: Token implementation for lifetime passes
 - **PodiumOutpost**: Outpost management and access control
 - **CheerOrBooV2**: Social tipping and reward distribution system

+Podium Pass
+// Core functionality:
+Manages lifetime passes purchases for target accounts/addresses Manages temporary subscriptions for target accounts/addresses and outposts Handles buying/selling of passes
+Is the initiatior of Mints(buys) and redemption(sell) of lifetime passes as the owner of that functionality in PodiumPassCoin Controls fee distribution
+Verifies access rights
+Bonding curve for pass pricing (buying and selling) Subscription management
+Fee distribution (protocol, subject, referral)
+Access verification for both passes and subscriptions Supports subscription different tiers that can be set by Target Accounts/Addresses or the Owner of Outposts Lifetime passes can only be minted and redeemed in whole values through Podium Pass tracks subscription and lifetime pass ownership

+Podium Pass Coin
+// Core functionality:
+Creates fungible tokens for lifetime access
+The underlying logic for minting, burning
+Contract responsible for trading /transferability of passes Tracks pass ownership and balances

+Podium Outposts
+// Core functionality:
+Creates and manages NFT-based spaces ("Outposts") Tracks ownership and metadata of Outposts
+Integrates with access control
+Handles Outpost-specific fee distribution
+Sells Outpost NFTs to Owners

 ## Prerequisites